nowtechnologies/cpp-logger/README.md

   - a more space-efficient handcrafted message.

 The logger can operate in two modes:
-- Without queue, when the conversion and sending happens without message instantiation and queue usage.
+- Direct without queue, when the conversion and sending happens without message instantiation and queue usage.
 This can be useful for single-threaded applications.
 - With queue, when each item sent will form one or more (in case of stored strings) message and use a central thread-safe queue.
 On the other end of the queue a background thread pops the messages and groups them by tasks in secondary lists.
 When a group of related items from a task has arrived, its conversion and sending begins.

 ## Implementations